 Disability Rent Increase Exemption (DRIE) Program:

 A program which freezes the rent of a New York City tenant or tenant’s spouse who is disabled (defined as receiving either Federal Supplemental Security Income, Federal Social Security Disability Insurance, US Department of Veterans Affairs disability pension or compensation, or Disability-related Medicaid) and living in a rent regulated apartment.
-To currently qualify for this benefit, a household must make no more than a certain rent threshold, as well as paying at least 1/3 of their income toward their rent.
+To currently qualify for this benefit, a household of any size must make a combined household income no more than $50,000 per year, as well as paying at least 1/3 of their income toward their rent.
 DRIE is administered by the NYC Dept. of Finance.

 The interest rate Federal Reserve Banks charge for loans to depository institutions.